 Support an initiative to develop specialised radiology training to build Malawian radiologist capacity.

 Malawi has a severe shortage of radiographers, qualified ultrasound practitioners, radiologists and functional radiological equipment.
 Many healthcare professionals interpret X-rays and other radiological investigations or perform ultrasound without access to specialist support or quality training.

 Our work is vital in providing accessible healthcare for all.
 Infectious diseases like Tuberculosis, pneumonia and HIV are commonplace in Malawi.
 Not only this, but increasing numbers are suffering from non-infectious diseases and deaths related to pregnancy and childbirth in Malawi are amongst the highest in Africa.
 Strokes and injuries from road accidents also need radiology for accurate diagnosis and treatment.
-In rural areas the barrier to accessing the appropriate care is even greater and in many cases, these issues can be life threatening.
+In rural areas the barrier to accessing the appropriate care is even greater.

 Donate to Project Malawi